-In a previous article I wrote about the advantages and disadvantages about living in Eastern Europe.
-By moving you might stumble into tax problems.
+By moving, you might stumble into tax problems.
 This article tries to explain very short the implications.
-However, I am not a tax accountant so please do your own research.
+However, I am not a tax accountant, so please do your own research.
 This article is just an indication.
-But by doing some simple research yourself you can get a lot of info and understanding of how to proceed.
+But by doing some simple research yourself, you can get a lot of info and understanding of how to proceed.

-I have already moved to Latvia from Norway, and have been through the tax buraucracy (although not completely finished yet, and most likely will not until 2015 or 2016).
-Underneath you will find the points I have learned:
+I have already moved to Latvia from Norway and have been through the tax bureaucracy (although not completely finished yet, and most likely will not until 2015 or 2016).
+Underneath, you will find the points I have learned:

-- If you are a tax resident in two countries, the double taxation agreement comes into play for item of income mentioned in the treaty.
-For traders the article about capital gains will be of importance (for trading profits).
-As far as I know, the general rule is that profits in shares listed on public exchange is only taxable in the place where you reside.
+- If you are a tax resident in two countries, the double taxation agreement comes into play for items of income mentioned in the treaty (probably at least 90% of most investors’ income).
+For traders, the article about capital gains will be of importance (for trading profits) or independent services.
+As far as I know, the general rule is that profits in shares listed on a public exchange are only taxable in the place where you reside.
 BUT, certain tax treaties are different.

 - The tax treaty always trumps a country’s internal law.

 Of importance when looking at the tax treaty is where you reside.
 That is most likely in this order (this is when you are a tax resident in two countries according to internal laws).
 Here is an excerpt from the treaty between Norway and Latvia: